HIV/AIDS: Signs and symptoms

-Acute infection
+First main stage: acute infection

-The initial period following the contraction of HIV is called acute HIV, primary HIV or acute retroviral syndrome.
-Many individuals develop an influenza-like illness or a mononucleosis-like illness 2–4 weeks after exposure while others have no significant symptoms.
+The initial period following infection with HIV is called acute HIV, primary HIV or acute retroviral syndrome.
+Many individuals develop an influenza-like illness, mononucleosis or glandular fever 2–4 weeks after exposure while others have no significant symptoms.
 Symptoms occur in 40–90% of cases and most commonly include fever, large tender lymph nodes, throat inflammation, a rash, headache, tiredness, and/or sores of the mouth and genitals.
 The rash, which occurs in 20–50% of cases, presents itself on the trunk and is maculopapular, classically.
 Some people also develop opportunistic infections at this stage.
 Gastrointestinal symptoms, such as vomiting or diarrhea may occur.
 Neurological symptoms of peripheral neuropathy or Guillain–Barré syndrome also occur.
 The duration of the symptoms varies, but is usually one or two weeks.

-Owing to their nonspecific character, these symptoms are not often recognized as signs of HIV infection.
-Even cases that do get seen by a family doctor or a hospital are often misdiagnosed as one of the many common infectious diseases with overlapping symptoms.
-Thus, it is recommended that HIV be considered in people presenting with an unexplained fever who may have risk factors for the infection.
+These symptoms are not often recognized as signs of HIV infection.
+Family doctors or hospitals can misdiagnose cases as one of the many common infectious diseases with similar symptoms.
+Someone with an unexplained fever who may have been recently exposed to HIV should consider testing to find out if they have been infected.

-Clinical latency
+Second main stage: clinical latency

 The initial symptoms are followed by a stage called clinical latency, asymptomatic HIV, or chronic HIV.
 Without treatment, this second stage of the natural history of HIV infection can last from about three years to over 20 years (on average, about eight years).
 While typically there are few or no symptoms at first, near the end of this stage many people experience fever, weight loss, gastrointestinal problems and muscle pains.
 Between 50% and 70% of people also develop persistent generalized lymphadenopathy, characterized by unexplained, non-painful enlargement of more than one group of lymph nodes (other than in the groin) for over three to six months.

 Although most HIV-1 infected individuals have a detectable viral load and in the absence of treatment will eventually progress to AIDS, a small proportion (about 5%) retain high levels of CD4+ T cells (T helper cells) without antiretroviral therapy for more than five years.
 These individuals are classified as "HIV controllers" or long-term nonprogressors (LTNP).
 Another group consists of those who maintain a low or undetectable viral load without anti-retroviral treatment, known as "elite controllers" or "elite suppressors".
 They represent approximately 1 in 300 infected persons.